nicholaswmin/fsm/README.md

       You haven't been decapitated by an elevator (yet) because it's sequence of operations is modelled as an FSM.

+      Formally, this documentation describes a
-      This documentation describes the most common type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.
+      [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

       Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.